 The combination of these two effects is an initial weight gain when starting cardio exercises.
 Many people do not think about this or just not aware of this physical effect from cardio exercises.

 Another effect that cardio or other exercise is going to have is muscle soreness, which is going to trigger an inflammatory response by the body.

-Swelling and water retention are natural response to exercise; the level of soreness will coincide with how much weight is gained from the water retention.
+Swelling and water retention are natural responses to exercise; the level of soreness will coincide with how much weight is gained from water retention.

 The good thing about this process is that after an amount of time; sometimes up to six weeks, this initial weight gain will drop off and the benefits will begin to be visible.

 The reverse can happen if you stop the cardio your blood volume will return to the lower level and some initial weight loss can occur.

 This phenomenon has happened to many people; without this knowledge before starting cardio or another workout plan, it is very easy to get discouraged and let negative thoughts take over your mind about exercising.

 When muscles are worked than what they are accustomed to, the muscle fibers are damaged or torn in relation to the extra strain placed on them.

 This causes the muscle soreness or stiffness associated with a weight lifting exercise program.
 That normally occurs 24 to 48 hours after the workout.

 Any type of physical activity can have the same type of effect as doing a weight lifting routine.